 - Advance Show Tickets

-If you’re going to visit Vegas and stick to the major tourist areas on The Strip, it makes sense to sign up for at least the M Life Rewards and Caesars Rewards.
+If you’re going to visit Vegas and stick to the major tourist areas on The Strip, it makes sense to sign up for at least MGM Rewards and Caesars Rewards.
 Those can save you money on hotel rooms and show tickets just for being a member.
 If you’re headed off-strip or downtown, check out those other programs as well.
-You might be able to pick up some cheap concert tickets during your stay.
+You might be able to pick up some cheap show or concert tickets during your stay.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.

 Want to sponsor a post, write something for Your Mileage May Vary or put ads on our site?
 Click here for more info.

 Like this post?
 Please share it!
 We have plenty more just like it and would love it if you decided to hang around and sign up to get emailed notifications of when we post.